jornvdmaat17/Qubit/README.md

 The are a few different ways you can use this MultiQubit simulation, which are explained below.

 ## Installation
 The code in this repo requires for python and the numpy library to be installed on your computer.
-Python can be downloaded [here](https://www.python.org/downloads/release/python-370/) and numpy can then be installed with the cmd command `pip install numpy`
+Python can be downloaded [here](https://www.python.org/downloads/release/python-370/) after installing numpy can be installed with the cmd command `pip install numpy`

 ## Generate your JSON
 Firstly, if JSON is still a bit difficult for you to understand, you can use the makeMulti.html file to generate your own JSON.